-Todays post is old but still appropriate.
+Todays post is old but still appropriate with all of todays economic chatter!
 Do you know what FedEx, Hewlett-Packard, Disney, Hyatt, MTV, and CNN all have in common?

 Today’s post is our SafeSourcing Archive.